 Systems & Organizations

-Leaders of tribal child welfare programs need tools and resources to support their work with their partners and community to plan, build, and sustain their vision for the future.
+Leaders of tribal child welfare programs need tools and resources to support work with their partners and community to plan, build, and sustain their vision for the future.
 The resources on this page give insight into the change process, from early preparations through continuous quality improvement and sustainability efforts, helping a tribe develop solutions to complex problems.

-LEARN ABOUT THE STAGES OF CHANGE AND how to IDENTIFY NEEDS
+LEARN ABOUT THE STAGES OF CHANGE AND HOW TO IDENTIFY NEEDS

 Use this tool to learn how to apply a business process mapping technique to tribal child welfare practice.
 Why use process mapping?
 Mapping your child welfare practice can help your program identify gaps in service and inform needed policy and procedure improvements.